nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. There was a need to change a large portion of the AB3 code, as we had a completely different set of variables for StoreMando.
 We had to do a lot of refactoring in the form of renaming class and attributes.
-The restrictions on fields in AB3 were also different from those in StoreMando (eg. Phone in AB3 must have 8 digits whereas Quantity in StoreMando can only have values within the range 1 to 1000000), and we had to edit those restrictions respectively.
+The restrictions on fields in AB3 were also different from those in StoreMando (eg. Email in AB3 was a compulsory field whereas ExpiryDate in StoreMando is optional and must be provided in YYYY-MM-DD format), and we had to edit those restrictions respectively.

 2. StoreMando has a revamped UI to better tailor to the needs of our target users.
 The UI of AB3 only contained one panel (ListPanel).
 On the other hand, StoreMando has 4 panels which added additional complexity.
 Beyond just